JackieCalapristi/jackiecalapristi.github.io/files/test.md

 Here's some other information to take into account before working on elementary applications.

 ## GTK Recurrent "Clicked" Issue
-Elementary projects utilize [GTK](https://www.gtk.org/) (i.e. A GIMP toolkit for GUIs).
+Elementary applications utilize [GTK](https://www.gtk.org/) (i.e. A GIMP toolkit for GUIs).
 GTK widgets are intended to respond to click events that can be described as "press + release" instead of "press".
 There's been a recurrent issue (see [here](https://github.com/elementary/granite/issues/39) and [here](https://github.com/elementary/granite/issues/82)) in which elementary projects would activate on "press" which has since been patched.